Taehungsan Fortress

-Taehung Castle is a mountain fortress of the early Goryeo period, located outside Kaesŏng, North Hwanghae Province, North Korea.
+Taehung Castle is a mountain fortress of the early Goryeo period, located outside Kaesŏng, North Korea.
 Originally encompassing both Mts.
 Chŏnma and Songgo, the castle was first founded as a fortress for the defense of the capital, encircled by over 10 kilometers of stone walls.
 Today, many of the walls have become overgrown ruins.

 The fortress contains two small Buddhist temples, Kwanumsa and Taehungsa.

 North Gate

 The only one of the fortress' original six gates to survive to the present day, this gate is located just behind Pakyon Falls and is topped with a Joseon-dynasty pavilion.

 Kwanŭm Temple

 Named after Guanyin, the buddhist bodhisattva of compassion, this small temple is located in the beautiful valley between Mts.
 Songgo and Chŏnma.
 The temple was founded in 970 when a monk deposited two marble statues of the goddess in a cave behind the temple's current location.
 The temple itself was constructed in 1393 under the Koryo dynasty, and later renovated in 1646 under the Joseon.
 The site contains many ancient relics, including a seven-story pagoda from the Koryo dynasty and the ancient Guanyin statues in Kwanum Cave.